Food Systems for Off-Grid Living

 Practical food systems include:

-* Preservation methods that match climate and energy availability
+• Preservation methods matched to climate and energy

 Preservation extends the value of every calorie produced.